dosterevan/Brevets-Calculator/README.md

 ## Running the Program

-There are two ways to run the program.

 #### Docker

 Inside your terminal, navigate to your project-6 folder, then run 'docker compose up'.
 Once the container is running, you can run the application by searching http://localhost:XXXX on your browser, where XXXX is the port number specified in your docker-compose.yml file.

-#### Python

-Inside your code editor, navigate to the folder called "brevets", then run flask_brevets.py.
-You can run the program on a browser by typing in http://localhost:XXXX.

 ## Usage